 We lease approximately 26,000 square feet in Ann Arbor, Michigan and 50,000 square feet in Cambridge, Massachusetts.
+In conjunction with the acquisition of the CTRM Business, we also assumed the leases for the facility in Kastrup, Denmark which was sublet in October 2015.
 The Ann Arbor lease agreement expires in April 2018 and the Cambridge lease expires in February 2022.
 The facilities include clean rooms, laboratories and office space.
 We believe that our facilities are adequate to meet our current needs.
 Additional facilities may be required to support expansion for research and development activities or to assume manufacturing operations that are currently fulfilled through contract manufacturing relationships.